Claude Code, Claude Cowork, or Just Claude? Here's Which One You Actually Need

 Three tools, one brain.
 Claude is your quick assistant.
 Claude Code is your autonomous builder.
 Cowork is your research partner.
 All three share the same intelligence and the same subscription.

 For our agency, Claude Code handles about 60% of our work.
 Claude chat handles 25%.
 Cowork handles 15%.
 Your split will look different depending on what you do.
-And that's the point.
+And that is the point.
 You get all three for one price, so optimize for your workflow, not for features on a spec sheet.